KrazyManJ/obsidian-keyshots/README.md

 ### My conflicts handling

 For default Keyshots mappings I will take care of all conflicts with Obsidian hotkeys.
-However mind that I can take care of obsidian hotkeys only meaning that plugins hotkeys are irrelevant and impossible to handle due to unlimited plugin amount.
+However, mind that I can take care of obsidian hotkeys only meaning that plugins hotkeys are irrelevant and impossible to handle due to unlimited plugin amount.